pedro742k2/PL-project/README.md

-# PL-project
+# Programming Laboratories Project
-C programming project developed for the Programming Laboratories class
+Programming project developed in the programming language C for the Programming Laboratories class.